cloudify-cosmo/docs.getcloudify.org/content/composer/blueprint-creation.md

 weight: 400

 ---
-Blueprints are created by creating a topology of your environment.
+A blueprint is a model of the application’s topology and its operations implementation.

 {{% gsNote title="Recommendation" %}}
 It is recommended that you watch the following video, which provides an overview of Cloudify Composer 2.3 and describes how to create blueprints. <br>